octopus-network/octopus-appchain-anchor/README.md

     pub appchain_registry_contract: AccountId,
     /// The account id of OCT token contract. pub oct_token_contract: AccountId,
+    /// The wrapped appchain token in NEAR protocol. pub wrapped_appchain_token: WrappedAppchainToken,
-    /// The native token of appchain.
+    /// The set of symbols of NEP-141 tokens. pub nep141_token_symbols: UnorderedSet<String>,
-    pub appchain_native_token: AppchainNativeToken,
-    /// The bridge tokens data, mapped by the symbol of the token. pub bridge_tokens: UnorderedMap<String, BridgeToken>,
+    /// The NEP-141 tokens data, mapped by the symbol of the token. pub nep141_tokens: LookupMap<String, Nep141Token>,
+    /// The first validator set for tracing changes of validator set in
+    /// latest `validator_set_duration`
+    pub validator_set_1: AppchainValidatorSet,
+    /// The second validator set for tracing changes of validator set in
+    /// latest `validator_set_duration`
+    pub validator_set_2: AppchainValidatorSet,
+    /// The mapping for validators' accounts, from account id in the appchain to
+    /// account id in NEAR protocol
+    pub validator_account_id_mapping: LookupMap<AccountIdInAppchain, AccountId>,
-    /// The protocol settings for appchain anchor pub protocol_settings: ProtocolSettings,
+    /// The protocol settings for appchain anchor pub protocol_settings: LazyOption<ProtocolSettings>,
     /// The state of the corresponding appchain pub appchain_state: AppchainState,
-    /// The start index of anchor facts stored in the storage of this contract. pub anchor_fact_start_index: U64,
+    /// The current total stake of all validators and delegators in this contract. pub total_stake: Balance,
-    /// The end index of anchor facts stored in the storage of this contract. pub anchor_fact_end_index: U64,
+    /// The facts data happened in this contract pub anchor_facts: LookupMap<u64, AnchorFactRecord>,
-    /// The start index of appchain facts stored in the storage of this contract. pub appchain_fact_start_index: U64,
+    /// The start index of valid anchor facts in `anchor_facts`. pub anchor_fact_start_index: u64,
-    /// The end index of appchain facts stored in the storage of this contract. pub appchain_fact_end_index: U64,
+    /// The end index of valid anchor facts in `anchor_facts`. pub anchor_fact_end_index: u64,
 }
 ```

+Due to the relatively large amount of data volume in this contract, we use `LookupMap`, `LazyOption` to store data that will become larger.
+By doing this, we can reduce the gas consumption of deserialization of the struct in each function call.

-Considering the possible huge amount of history data for `anchor fact` and `appchain fact`, we do not define data fields for them in this contract struct.
-We'll use sdk function `env::storage_write` and `env::storage_read` to operate `AnchorFactRecord` and `AppchainFactRecord` in contract storage directly.
-By using this mechanism, we can only store the start index and end index for the facts data in contract struct.
-If we want to clear some history data, we can simply delete them by function `env::storage_remove` and update the start index in contract struct.
-The storage key used in these operations should be a specific string followed by a global sequence number.
-For example, use `acf_<number>` for `anchor fact` and `apf_<number>` for `appchain fact`.
+Considering the possible huge amount of history data for `anchor fact`, we use `LookupMap` to store them.
+Then we can only store the `anchor_fact_start_index` and `anchor_fact_end_index` for valid facts data in contract struct.
+For each new `anchor fact`, we add `1` to `anchor_fact_end_index` and put it into `anchor_facts` using key `anchor_fact_end_index`.
+If we want to clear some history data, we can simply specify a value of `anchor_fact_start_index`, and then delete all records with smaller index in the `anchor_facts`.

 ## Contract initialization